Noman654/obelics_download/pipeline/OBELICS/README.md

 - The pipeline is initially adopted from the Hugging Face [OBELICS](https://github.com/huggingface/OBELICS/tree/main) pipeline.
 - Following each step, the data is stored in S3.
 - Change the bucket name and key in [warc_downloader](https://github.com/ola-silicon/multimodal-data/blob/f6fff5563a4934dd462bcb9a1ac1fe345ae08995/pipeline/OBELICS/obelics/processors/warc_downloader.py#L37-L38)
+- In most of the scripts s3 locations are hardcoded with prefix `s3://llm-spark/` as it was hardcoded in original pipeline
+- We are giving all the scripts that were used for the creation of OBELICS, with numbers indicating the chronology.

 Note - Data gets exploded after each step
 ## Metadata Preparation Steps